 The Tallan Solution

-Tallan addresses these shortcomings with the T-Connect HL7 Accelerator.
+Tallan addresses these shortcomings with the T-Connect EDI Software and HL7 Accelerator.
 Developed from similar principals to our EDI Accelerator products, the HL7 accelerator adds several important capabilities to integration platforms:

 - Fast, powerful message parsing that is compliant with standards and situations seen “in the wild”